Israel and Iran trade strikes for a third day as hundreds reported dead

 Mosques as bomb shelters

+Photos shared by Iran's ISNA News Agency showed bloodied people being helped from the scene of Israeli strikes in downtown Tehran.

 Israeli strikes targeted Iran's Defense Ministry early Sunday after hitting air defenses, military bases and sites associated with its nuclear program.
-The killing of several top generals and nuclear scientists in targeted strikes indicated that Israeli intelligence has penetrated Iran at the highest levels.
+On Sunday night, Israel said it had begun striking dozens of surface-to-surface missile targets in western Iran.

-Israel claimed it attacked an Iranian refueling aircraft in Mashhad in the northeast, calling it the farthest strike the military had yet carried out.
+Israel also claimed it attacked an Iranian refueling aircraft in Mashhad in the northeast, calling it the farthest strike the military had yet carried out.
 Iran did not immediately acknowledge any attack.
-Video obtained and verified by The Associated Press showed smoke rising from the city.
+Video obtained and verified by the AP showed smoke rising from the city.

 Iran's foreign minister said Israel targeted an oil refinery near Tehran and another in a province on the Persian Gulf.
 Semiofficial Iranian news agencies have reported that an Israeli drone strike caused a “strong explosion” at an Iranian natural gas processing plant at the South Pars natural gas field.